knowself/apollo-tutorial-server/README.md

-#Apollo SpaceX Graphql Server maintained by Joe Terry
+# Apollo SpaceX Graphql Tutorial Server maintained by Joe Terry

 There is the web client which comes with the tutorial and a Flutter client in development.